 7. The Iranian geography significantly interferes with AD radar coverage.
 As 60 percent of Iran’s terrain has an elevation of over 1,800 meters, low-altitude radars are blocked in large segments.
 The Zagros-Alborz mountain ring (2000-5000 m elevation) in particular obstructs aerial detection radars based on the central Iranian plateau.
 Despite its geographical challenges, Iran has made little progress in procuring or modernizing aircraft (airborne early warning and control systems/AWACS) that could alleviate these blind spots.

 8. We estimate that open-source IMINT findings account for approximately 40 to 50 percent of operational Iranian SAMs, including those garrisoned.

 9. The capital is Iran’s best defended area.
-Tehran’s AD network protects various nuclear and ICBM locations, including research and development facilities, storage sites and launch silos.
+Tehran’s AD network protects various nuclear and BM locations, including research and development facilities, storage sites and launch silos.
 Iran’s political bodies, military command centers and major bases are also located in the capital.